🌑

 Scope and assumptions

-Assumptions to make the thought experiment fair:
+Assumptions to make the thought experiment less unfair:

 • Questions are neutral and simple.
 B1 reading level.
 Plain language.
 Same length for every party.